top of page

 • If you have any altar candelabras/candles that you want lit for photos, let's make sure they are lit for the start of formals.
 It is wise to have a second set of candles so you can have your candles lit during formal photos, and then use fresh ones for the ceremony.

-• It's always fun to grab a few FUN photos between the wedding and reception if there's time - at a spot you like, such as a park, bar, country road, downtown, or wherever.
+• It's always nice to grab a few FUN photos between the wedding and reception if there's time - at a spot you like, such as a park, bar, country road, downtown, or wherever.
 Popping champagne or sneaking off for a few sunset shots are always a fun photo opp, too!

 • If you plan to keep your guests waiting at the reception for a considerable amount of time, it is a kind gesture to let them either start eating the meal or provide a cocktail/hors d'ouevres hour before your arrival.
 They will appreciate it, and once you arrive, the DJ can announce you and you can cut into the food line immediately with your wedding party.